prestontasoff/ESPM_112L_24/Week_3.md

 ```
 (It will tell you that `python-matplotlib is missing or corrupted.` Don't worry about it.)

 Navigate into `quast_output`.
 Use ```realpath report.html``` to get the full path of the file, download it to your local machine, and visualize it.
 What do you see?
-(How exactly to copy these files to your local machine is something I'll leave to you - feel free to ask me questions in class if you can't remember from last week how to do this.
+How exactly to copy these files to your local machine is something I'll leave to you - feel free to ask me questions in class if you can't remember from last week how to do this.
+I believe in you.

 ---